bfraser/puppet-grafana/REFERENCE.md

 Optional value, needed on Debian based systems.
 If repo name is set to custom, used to identify the release of the repo.
 No default value.

+Default value: `undef`

 ##### <a name="-grafana--repo_url"></a>`repo_url`

 Data type: `Optional[Stdlib::HTTPUrl]`

 When using 'repo' install_method, the repo_url to look for packages in.
 Set to a custom string value to install from a custom repo.
-Defaults to https://packages.grafana.com/oss/OS_SPECIFIC_SLUG_HERE.

 ##### <a name="-grafana--plugins"></a>`plugins`

 Data type: `Hash`

-A hash of plugins to be passed to `create_resources`, wraps around the `grafana_plugin` resource.
+Plugins to be passed to `create_resources`, wraps around the `grafana_plugin` resource.

+Default value: `{}`

 ##### <a name="-grafana--provisioning_dashboards"></a>`provisioning_dashboards`

 Data type: `Hash`

-Hash of dashboards to provision into grafana. grafana > v5.0.0 required.
-Hash will be converted into YAML and used by grafana to provision dashboards.
+Dashboards to provision into grafana. grafana > v5.0.0 required.
+Will be converted into YAML and used by grafana to provision dashboards.

+Default value: `{}`

 ##### <a name="-grafana--provisioning_datasources"></a>`provisioning_datasources`

 Data type: `Hash`

-Hash of datasources to provision into grafana, grafana > v5.0.0 required.
-Hash will be converted into YAML and used by granfana to configure datasources.
+Datasources to provision into grafana, grafana > v5.0.0 required.
+Will be converted into YAML and used by granfana to configure datasources.

+Default value: `{}`

 ##### <a name="-grafana--provisioning_dashboards_file"></a>`provisioning_dashboards_file`

 Data type: `String`

-String with the fully qualified path to place the provisioning file for dashboards, only used if provisioning_dashboards is specified.
+Fully qualified path to place the provisioning file for dashboards, only used if provisioning_dashboards is specified.

-Defaults to '/etc/grafana/provisioning/dashboards/puppetprovisioned.yaml'
+Default value: `'/etc/grafana/provisioning/dashboards/puppetprovisioned.yaml'`

 ##### <a name="-grafana--provisioning_datasources_file"></a>`provisioning_datasources_file`

 Data type: `String`

-String with the fully qualified path to place the provisioning file for datasources, only used if provisioning_datasources is specified.
+Fully qualified path to place the provisioning file for datasources, only used if provisioning_datasources is specified.

-Default to '/etc/grafana/provisioning/datasources/puppetprovisioned.yaml'
+Default value: `'/etc/grafana/provisioning/datasources/puppetprovisioned.yaml'`

 ##### <a name="-grafana--create_subdirs_provisioning"></a>`create_subdirs_provisioning`

 Data type: `Boolean`

-Boolean, defaults to false.
 If true puppet will create any subdirectories in the given path when provisioning dashboards.

+Default value: `false`

 ##### <a name="-grafana--sysconfig_location"></a>`sysconfig_location`